WRITING STYLE: 3/5

 The story is set in 2 different locales: one is the Bytesphere office in Mumbai and the other is at the client’s location in Australia.
-The humor that the author tries to produce is well done, especially with Nakul Kapoor’s neighbor Suresh, which is my personal favorite.
+The humour that the author tries to produce is well done, especially with Nakul Kapoor’s neighbour Suresh, which is my personal favourite.
 There are certain situations that leave you laughing at the absurdity of it all, and one can’t but admire the ingenuity with which Nakul manages to find himself in tricky situations.
 The reader would almost feel like wanting to do something to get him out of there.

 So, pick up Chaos Down Under if you are looking for a good time laughing at the antics of a protagonist that cannot help himself from falling into unfortunate situations.